logzio/logz-docs/_source/logzio_collections/_security-sources/openvpn.md

 **Before you begin, you'll need**:

-* an active account with Logz.io
+* An active account with Logz.io
+* OpenVPN Access Server installed
-* Filebeat 7 installed on your machine
+* Filebeat 7 installed on the same machine as OpenVPN Access Server
 * Root priveleges on your machines

 <div class="tasklist">

-##### Setup OpenVPN Access Server

-Setup OpenVPN Access Server on your machine.
-Filebeat and Access Server need to be installed on the same machine.

 {% include log-shipping/certificate.md %}